No compromises. Quality, comfort and functionality make us No. 1

 Shaping the uppers

-Shaping the uppers (the top part of the shoe or boot) is the difficult process of forming the shape of the leather and then attaching it to the last.
+Shaping the uppers (the top part of the shoe) is the complicated process of forming the shape of the leather and then attaching it to the last.

-These days, heavy, computerised machinery guides the process of drawing the leather upper over the last until it is firmly and properly positioned.
+These days, detailed, computerised machinery guides the process of drawing the leather upper over the last until it is firmly and correctly positioned.

-Then the lasting machine’s pincers pull the bottom edge of the upper fully underneath the form, allowing the upper to be fastened using cement or tacks on an insole that’s been placed on the last.
-The outsole will be attached later to this same insole - no matter whether its intended shoe or boot is meant to be flexible or stiff.
+Once fitted, the lasting machine's pincers then pull the bottom edge of the material underneath the form.
+The upper is fastened using cement or tacks onto an insole that's been placed on the last.
+The outsole will later be attached to this same insole.

 A typical quality hallmark of LOWA is the rubber protective edging, or "rand", that is mounted separately.